volkerdoerr/gmd/gmd-syntax.md

   - Semantics: opening tags must be closed by \</\> tag,  or defined as  short form
   - Semantics: Short forms finish at next whitespace.
   - Examples: like \<green\>xxx xxx\</\>, short form <id/\> or combination \<ita;14pt;green\>xxxx xxxx\</\>

 - Includes
   - Syntax and semantics: missing
+  - preprocessing directive: tha means that a document is processed after the includes have been loaded.
+  - dealining with dependencies beween includes is author's responsibility

+- Encryption
+  - Text can be stored in encrypted form
+  - syntax: §[Title]<PubKeyBase64 or PubKeyAlias, EncryptedTextBase64>
+  - usage of public key alias needs alias definition somewhere (in front or behing) in the document

+- Alias Definition and usage
+  - alias definition: $[AliasName]: <AliasValue>
+  - an aliasname must be unique in the scope of the whole document
+  - alias definitions are allowed in comments only (and are therefore not redered)

 - Unicode
   - Semantics: nearly all unicode characters and symbols are allowed. it is the resonsibility of the authors to not create messy documents
   - Syntax and semantics: a tab is interpreted as the equivalent of 4 spaces

 - Pre-formatted text
   - Syntax and semantics: code block
   - Syntax and semantics: syntax highlighting
   - Syntax and semantics: quotation block

 - Semantics explanation: Html-elements cannot be used in a gMD document